Planning Board — June 1, 2026

 Topics discussed

-The board reviewed the minutes from the previous meeting; a minor correction was noted regarding a member's last name.
+The board reviewed and approved the minutes from the previous meeting, subject to a minor name correction.

-Review of a proposed natural gas regulator station at 130 West Jeunesse Street, including discussions on noise, security, landscaping, and site constraints.
+Review of a proposed natural gas regulator station at 130 West Jeunesse Street involving two buildings and infrastructure improvements.

-Review of a site plan for an adult daycare facility, focusing on parking management, employee off-site parking, and coordination with the building department regarding fire suppression systems.
+Review of a site plan for an adult daycare health center, focusing on parking, traffic safety, and fire suppression systems.

-An update on the kickoff meeting of the Zoning Audit Steering Committee, discussing the zoning action plan, potential neighborhood walkthroughs, and the need for collaboration with the City Council's zoning subcommittee.
+An update on the kickoff meeting of the Zoning Audit Steering Committee and upcoming neighborhood walkthroughs.

 Controversy & dissent